GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 >C:\WIP\MavenRepository

-The the 'Project' subfolder is set up as a full Intellij/POM proejct, so users may will to expore running tests from within any compatible IDE, but no extra instruciton for this is given here.
+The the 'Project' subfolder is set up as a full Intellij/POM project, so users may will to expore running tests from within any compatible IDE, but no extra instruciton for this is given here.

 ## Tests